 Bring your friends, family, and co-workers for a traditional Fat Tuesday meal of pancakes and sausage and enjoy the music of the Tad Robinson Band.

-Free Event: Donations Accepted to Support PUMC 2022 Youth Mission Trip.
+Free Event!
+Donations Accepted to Support PUMC 2023 Youth Mission Trip to Costa Rica.

 Enter door #14 for this event in Clayton Hall (far north end of PUMC).